foundation-model-stack/fms-hf-tuning/README.md

 We also support full fine tuning and LoRA tuning for vision language models - Granite 3.2 Vision, Llama 3.2 Vision, and LLaVa-Next.

-We support tuning an image+text dataset with a single text field that can be formatted using the model's chat template and a single image field that contains a list of images or a single image.
-The text should be in the OpenAI conversationl data format which contains a list of message objects, where each object has two required fields: role and content with the "content" field containing a list of dictionaries, where each dictionary specifies the type of data: "image" or "text".
-For example:
+We support tuning an `image+text` dataset that includes:
+- A single text field, formatted using the model’s chat template.
+- A single image field, which can contain either a list of images or a single image.

+The text must follow the OpenAI conversational data format, which is defined as a list of message objects.
+Each message object must have two required fields: `role` and `content`:
+- `role`: The speaker (e.g., "user" or "assistant").
+- `content`: A list of dictionaries, each specifying:
+   - `type`: `text` or `image`.
+   - `text`: The text content (if applicable).

+Example Format:
 ```json
 [
     {